Deval12345/Advanced-Python-Coding-Exercises-List/Interactive delievary/speech_2.md

 Alright everyone, let us get started.

-Today we are going to talk about protocols, and more broadly, why Python prefers behavior over inheritance \[slide 1 point 1\].

-This topic quietly explains why Python code feels flexible, even when no one explicitly taught you the rules \[slide 1 point 2\].
-By the end of this session, you will understand why Python does not obsess over class hierarchies, why things just work, and how you can design systems that feel natural instead of rigid \[slide 1 point 3\].
+In the previous lesson, we explored how Python syntax maps to special methods behind the scenes [slide 1 point 1].
+We saw how operators, iteration, and built in functions translate into method calls on objects.

+Today, we move one level higher [slide 1 point 2].

+Instead of asking how syntax works, we ask a different question.
+How does Python decide whether an object qualifies to participate in a system [slide 1 point 3].

+This lesson is about structural compatibility.

+We will study why Python does not require formal declarations to determine whether something behaves like a sequence, a serializer, or a writable destination.

+By the end of this session, you will understand how Python evaluates capability at runtime [slide 2 point 1], and how modern type checkers can express those same expectations explicitly without changing runtime flexibility.

-What we are really studying today is how Python decides whether something fits into a system \[slide 2 point 1\].
+What we are really studying today is how Python decides whether something fits into a system [slide 2 point 1].

-The answer is not by what it is, but by what it can do \[slide 2 point 2\].
+The answer is not by what it is, but by what it can do [slide 2 point 2].

-Think about hiring someone for a job.
-You do not care which university they belong to, you care whether they can actually perform the task.

-Python thinks the same way \[slide 2 point 3\].

-This lesson is based on structured material about protocols.
+Qualification is based on behavior, not class hierarchy [slide 2 point 3].

 Now let us begin with informal interfaces.